 3. Prepare a Montessori-friendly home for your child.

 Summer always seems like a natural time to de-clutter and bring beauty and order into the home.
 Homeschoolers are preparing for the next school year, so it’s an especially good time if your school is at home.
+You’ll find lots of ideas for preparing a home environment for babies, toddlers, and preschoolers in “How to Create a Montessori-Friendly Home.”
 I have a Montessori-Friendly Home Pinterest Board with lots of ideas of ways parents have prepared a Montessori-friendly home.
 I also have a Montessori Homeschool Classroom Pinterest Board with more formal ways to bring Montessori into the home.

 4. Prepare a Montessori-friendly outdoor environment.